Isoperimetric problem and structure at infinity on Alexandrov spaces with nonnegative curvature: Structure of asymptotically cylindrical spaces

-\begin{remark} For the sake of completeness, we also recall some classical results related to \cref{lem:CompactLevels}.
-Using our convention of signs, it is known that $-\sup_{\gamma}F_\gamma$, where $\gamma$ are rays emanating from a fixed point, is proper on Riemannian manifolds under the nonnegative sectional curvature assumption \cite{CheegerGromollSoul}, and similarly for nonnegatively curved Alexandrov spaces.
-On manifolds with nonnegative Ricci curvature and linear volume growth every Busemann function is proper, and this comes from \cite[Theorem 19]{SormaniJDG98}, while in general it might be false due to the very recent example by J. Pan and G. Wei \cite{PanWei}. \end{remark}
+{ \begin{remark} Using our convention of signs, it is known that $-\sup_{\gamma}F_\gamma$, where $\gamma$ are rays emanating from a fixed point, is proper on Riemannian manifolds under the nonnegative sectional curvature assumption \cite{CheegerGromollSoul}, and similarly for nonnegatively curved Alexandrov spaces.
+On manifolds with nonnegative Ricci curvature and linear volume growth every Busemann function is proper, and this comes from \cite[Theorem 19]{SormaniJDG98}, while in general it might be false due to the very recent example by J. Pan and G. Wei \cite{PanWei}. \end{remark} }

 \begin{lemma}[Monotonicity of diameters] Let $(X,\dist)$ be a noncompact $N$-dimensional $\CBB(0)$ metric space with $N\geq 2$.
 Let $\gamma:[0,+\infty)\to X$ be a ray emanating from $o\in X$.
 Let $F$ be the Busemann function associated to $\gamma$.